ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Element Types

-EBML Elements are defined by an EBML Schema which MUST declare one of the following EBML Element Types for each EBML Element.
+EBML Elements are defined by an EBML Schema (see (#ebml-schema)) which MUST declare one of the following EBML Element Types for each EBML Element.
 An EBML Element Type defines a concept of storing data within an EBML Element that describes such characteristics as length, endianness, and definition.

 EBML Elements which are defined as a Signed Integer Element, Unsigned Integer Element, Float Element, or Date Element use big endian storage.